Rules of the Road: Capt. Jake DesVergers

 As to be expected, this prestigious race attracts its share of spectators.
 Of course, the best way to watch a sailing race is on the water.
 That requires charter yachts – and lots of them.

-Before beginning the application process with MNZ, which they recommend allowing at least three months to process, the yacht must meet this criteria: (1) carry twelve passengers or less; and (2) be 500 gross tons or less.
+Before beginning the application process with MNZ, which they recommend allowing at least three months to process, the guidance recommends that the yacht must meet this criteria: (1) carry twelve passengers or less; and (2) be 500 gross tons or less.

-In addition, a certified statement from the yacht’s classification society must be submitted confirming that a Safety Management System is in operation.
+In addition, the considered guidance recommends that a certified statement from the yacht’s classification society be submitted confirming that a Safety Management System is in operation.
 This will be either a full ISM Code-certified safety management system or a “Mini-ISM” as outlined in Chapter 23A of the REG Yacht Code – Part A.

-A current Certificate of Survey, or equivalent, along with the corresponding check sheets and survey report are required.
+A current Certificate of Survey, or equivalent, along with the corresponding check sheets and survey report is expected to be required.

-The yacht must also provide a documented explanation of how it will comply with the requirements for pilotage, as applicable.
+The yacht is expected to be required to provide a documented explanation of how it will comply with the requirements for pilotage, as applicable.